 - Several other software packages for collection, processing, analysis, reporting, and presentation of data.

-The Fine Motor Control and Learning Laboratory shares also about 600 sq.ft. space with Dr. Hondzinski located in Room 15 & 18 of Hatcher Hall which are setup for data collection of individuals with Peripheral Neuropathy and Parkinson's disease.
+The Fine Motor Control and Learning Laboratory shares also about 600 sq.ft. space with Dr. Hondzinski located in Room 15 & 18 of Hatcher Hall which are setup for data collection of individuals with Parkinson's disease.
 Room 15 is setup for the collection of whole body movement data and Room 18 is setup for fine movement data collection.
+(Temporary all equipment of Room 18 of Hatcher Hall is located and setup in Room 71 of the HP Long Fieldhouse).